 During the year ended June 30, 2016, the Company entered into an office lease agreement for its head office premises.
 The initial term of the lease was for three years commencing on June 1, 2016 and terminating on May 31, 2019, subject to a right of extension as described herein.
 The lease is a triple net lease with the initial term paid in monthly installments of \$3,100 plus HST, which includes base rent and prescribed monthly additional rents based on estimated annual operating costs which is adjusted annually for actual costs.
 Pursuant to the terms of the lease, at the end of the initial term the Company exercised its right to extend the lease for two additional years to be paid in monthly installments of \$3,859 plus HST consisting of base rent and additional rent on the same basis as described above.
-At the end of this extension the Company has the right to extend the lease for a further five-year period at amounts to be negotiated at that time.
+At the end of this extension the Company has the right to extend the lease for a further five-year period (renegotiated to a 3 year renewal followed by a 2 year renewal) at amounts to be negotiated at that time.
 During the year ended June 30, 2020, the base rent and additional rent payment increased to \$4,217 plus HST.
-An additional \$19,537 was recorded as lease liability and right-of-use assets during the current period.
+An additional \$19,537 was recorded as lease liability and right-of-use assets during June 30, 2020 fiscal year.